 1. Reading Chicago Reading

-Modeling Texts and Readers in the a Public Library System
+Modeling Texts and Readers in a Public Library System

-"Reading Chicago Reading," submitted by John Shanahan (LASS) and Robin Burke (CDM) won a DePaul Collaborative Research Grant in Spring 2015,.
+“Reading Chicago Reading,” submitted by John Shanahan (LASS) and Robin Burke (CDM), won a DePaul Collaborative Research Grant in Spring 2015.
 Thanks in part to that support, an expanded version of the project was awarded a Level II Start Up Grant from the National Endowment for Humanities Office of Digital Humanitities in March 2016.
-The expanded"Reading Chicago Reading" brings together four colleagues from across the university: Robin Burke (CDM), John Shanahan (LAS), Megan Bernal (University Libraries), Antonio Ceraso (LAS).
+The expanded “Reading Chicago Reading” brings together four colleagues from across the university: Robin Burke (CDM), John Shanahan (LAS), Megan Bernal (University Libraries), and Antonio Ceraso (LAS).

 The project is also a step towards further integration of the strengths of DePaul’s two campuses, as it brings together humanities, social science, and computing faculty with librarians on a project of interest to all involved.
 It joins methods from computer science, literary criticism, library and information science, GIS, sociology, and data mining, augmenting the established field of computer-assistend text analysis with longitudinal circulation data from the Chicago Public Library system and social medial adjuncts.
 Their hypothesis is that text characteristics, library branch demographics, and promotional activities are variables that can be correlated and then used to predict patron response to future OBOC titles.
 Ultimately they hope to create a set of tools for scholars and librarians to make large-scale reading behavior comprehensible and to help library services more responsive and more useful to library patrons.

 What is the Commercial Chinese Studies Minor?